 Nano-Engineering and integration of metal-Oxide-based nanostructures and their interfaces

-The scientific and technological developments of the past two decades have seen the emergence of nano and bionano-technologies.
-New capacities to organize the matter with atomic scale precision have made it possible to create new nanostructured materials (nanosheets, nanowires, nanoparticle-based nanostructures) with new features and improved operating performances.
-Advanced nanomaterials are expected to bring innovative and alternative solutions to many applicative fields once integrated into functional devices.
-NEO team has expertise in Models and Technologies for energy-related materials and systems.
+The scientific and technological developments of the past two decades have seen the emergence of micro and nano-technologies.
+New capacities to organize the matter with atomic scale precision have made it possible to create new nanostructured materials (nanosheets, nanowires, nanoparticle-based nanostructures) with improved performances.
+NEO focusses on metal/oxide reactive materials for energy-related systems (heat generation, mechanical actuator, H2 production).

 NEO conducts researches in two main research topics: